Not just 3s: defense, rebounding help Villanova win title - Philly

 SAN ANTONIO (AP) - Michigan's Zavier Simpson caught a quick pass, took a dribble to the rim and went up for what should've been an easy layup.

 On this night, with a national championship on the line, it was a fitting reminder that this Wildcats team is more than just a remarkably good 3-point shooting team.
-It was a tournament-tested group capable of winning in a variety of ways - and in Monday's 79-62 win against Michigan, it was just as much about Villanova's strong defensive finish to the first half and its rebounding as it was about that oh-so-good offense from the entire season.
+It was a tournament-tested group capable of winning in a variety of ways - and in Monday's 79-62 win against Michigan, it was just as much about Villanova's strong defensive finish to the first half and its rebounding as it was about that oh-so-good offense.

-By the end, the Wildcats who spent part of the year making coach Jay Wright wonder if they were going to just try to outscore everybody was long gone.

-"We love it that way," redshirt junior Mikal Bridges said.
-"We love just going out there and grinding it out as a defensive team, and keep getting stops.
-That's the best thing.
-I'm so proud."

-That was particularly true of the Wildcats' work on 6-foot-11 matchup headache Moe Wagner, who had nine points in the first 5 minutes but manages just two points the rest of the half.
-Wagner also saw different looks from the 6-7 Bridges, Villanova's bigs and even point guard and AP national player of the year Jalen Brunson on some possessions.

-"You know, they were switching every screen, everything that we did for a good part of the game, and they changed just enough to confuse us a little bit," Michigan coach John Beilein said.
-"The shot clock got to us a couple of times.
-And they ... forced us into a one-on-one game."

-That bought time for the Wildcats offense to figure things out and get moving against Michigan's tough defense, even if they came nowhere near duplicating that Final Four-record 18 3-pointers against Kansas from Saturday's national semifinals.
+That bought time for the Wildcats offense to figure things out and get moving after a bumpy start, even if they came nowhere near duplicating that Final Four-record 18 3-pointers against Kansas from Saturday's national semifinals.

 Then there was the rebounding.
 The Wildcats finished with a 38-27 edge on the glass for the game, many of those coming to secure each defensive stop as they took over in those game-turning minutes before halftime.